During your eye examination

 At the end of the test, the optometrist should:

-- tell you if you need new glasses
+- tell you if your spectacle prescription has changed and whether you need new spectacles.

-If your optometrist thinks you need to be seen at the hospital, they will arrange for your referral in the most appropriate way.
+If your optometrist thinks you need further eye health investigation, they will arrange for your referral in the most appropriate way.
 This may be with a letter to your GP to arrange an appointment at the hospital, or with a letter for you to take to the local Accident and Emergency department if they think you need to be seen quickly.
+Some areas have MEC schemes (Minor Eye Condition) where you may be referred to another optometrist to do further tests to decide whether you need to see an eye doctor.
+Some minor eye conditions can be treated by the optometrist without need of a referral to the hospital.
 The arrangements for referring you may depend on where you live.